 You might have seen digestive enzymes on the shelf at the pharmacy or health food store since they are also sold as supplements.
-Unlike prescription medications, the FDA does not regulate supplements and makers don’t have to prove their efficacy.
+Unlike prescription medications, the U.S. Food and Drug Administration (FDA) does not regulate supplements and makers don’t have to prove their efficacy.
 Talk to your doctor before taking any supplements.

 The bottom line

 The symptoms of exocrine pancreatic insufficiency vary depending on the severity, so if you notice any problems such as loose bowel movements, abdominal discomfort, or erratic blood glucose levels, talk to your health care team!

 Remember that EPI is a common and treatable condition, and there are many resources available to help you!